Package 'Keng'

 fitC

-The result of lm() of the Compact model (Model C).
+The result of lm() of the Compact model (model C).

 fitA

-The result of lm() of the Augmented model (Model A).
+The result of lm() of the Augmented model (model A).

 n

-Sample size of the Model C or Model A. Model C and Model A must use the same sample, and hence have the same sample size.
+Sample size of the model C or model A. model C and model A must use the same sample, and hence have the same sample size.

 PC

-The number of parameters in Model C.
+The number of parameters in model C.

 PA

-The number of parameters in Model A. PA must be larger than PC.
+The number of parameters in model A. PA must be larger than PC.

 SSEC

-The Sum of Squared Errors (SSE) of Model C.
+The Sum of Squared Errors (SSE) of model C.

 SSEA

-The Sum of Squared Errors of Model A.
+The Sum of Squared Errors of model A.

 Details

-compare_lm() compare Model A with Model C using PRE (Proportional Reduction in Error) and R square.
+compare_lm() compare model A with model C using PRE (Proportional Reduction in Error) , R-squared, f_squared, and post-hoc power.
+PRE is partial R-squared (called partial Eta-squared in Anova).
 There are two ways of using compare_lm().
 The first is giving compare_lm() fitC and fitA.
 The second is giving n, PC, PA, SSEC, and SSEA.
-The first way is more convenient, and it minimizes precision loss by omitting copying and pasting SSEC and SSEA.
-If fitC and fitA are not inferior to the intercept-only model, R-Square and Adjusted R-Square are also computed.
-Note that the F-tests for PRE and R-square change are equivalent.
-Please refer to Judd et al. (2017) for more details about PRE.
+The first way is more convenient, and it minimizes precision loss by omitting copying-and-pasting.
+Note that the F-tests for PRE and that for R-squared change are equivalent.
+Please refer to Judd et al. (2017) for more details about PRE, and refer to Aberson (2019) for more details about f_squared and post-hoc power.

 Value